 - Food coloring is last and always when it is off the stove, it will bubble up and trust me, you do not want a bubbled over mess with black food coloring.
 This is the food coloring I like to use.

-Let them cool on the parchment while you get your best wicked witch costume on and serve ’em up!
-You’ll be the hit of your family (or your neighborhood if your handing out this year neighbor friends).
+Cool these easy Halloween poison apples on the parchment while you get your best wicked witch costume on, and hand out this fun spooky treat!
+You'll be the hit of your family (or your neighborhood if your handing out this year neighbor friends).

 - 12 small apples preferably organic - see above - washed well and dried even better